Over 100 years of service

 In October, the Youth Committee supports the Moon Township Parks and Recreation Department’s Spooktacular event at Moon Park.
 The Club hands out treats to children while advertising our Club’s activities.

-Information will be available on both the growing needs of these plants and the importance of growing native plants.
-The plant exchange will be open to community members and club members, who may bring extra plants from their gardens to trade with their neighbors.
+The 4th annual Moon Township Garden Club plant give-away and plant exchange will take place on Saturday, May 11 at the Clearview Pavilion in Moon Park.
+This event is open to the public and MTGC members and is hosted by the Civic, Horticulture, and Environmental Committee.
+This year, the give-away plants will feature bird-friendly native plants for the whole growing season!
+Information will be available on the growing needs of these plants and the importance of growing native plants.
+The plant exchange will be open to community members and club members, who may bring extra plants and seeds from their gardens to trade with their neighbors.